Robert Burns Online

 - 'O once I lov'd a bonnie lass'

 - Burns's Tour Journals

-Fully funded places are available on this course courtesy of the Jean Armour Burns Trust bursary.
+Bursary places are available on this course.
 See ‘Fees and Funding' below for further details.

 - This course has been developed by researchers at the University of Glasgow’s Centre for Robert Burns Studies, who are widely considered to be the world-leaders in this area.